Albert0i/RU301/topology1.md

 ![alt 20H2](homebrew-cluster-docker/img/20H2.JPG)

-As of this writing, a version of `2.24.2` version of Docker Desktop is employed.
+As of this writing, a version of `2.24.2` of Docker Desktop is employed.

 ![alt Docker Desktop](homebrew-cluster-docker/img/4.24.2.JPG)